mattnotmatthew/budget-tracker/docs/refactoring/VendorManagement-migration.md

 # VendorManagement Component Refactoring

+## Migration Status: ⏳ PENDING

+The refactored components have been created but the application is still using the original VendorManagement component.
+Migration to VendorManagementRefactored is required.

 ## Overview

 The VendorManagement component has been broken down from a single 2,339-line file into smaller, more manageable components.